mrmans0n/compose-rules/docs/rules.md

 ### Preview composables should not be public

-When a composable function exists solely because it's a `@Preview`, it doesn't need to have public visibility because it won't be used in actual UI.
-To prevent folks from using it unknowingly, we should restrict its visibility to `private`.
+Composable functions that exist solely for `@Preview` don't need public visibility since they won't be used in production UI.
+Make them `private` to prevent accidental usage.

 !!! info ""